Category:

 Source: G2

-With a user-friendly interface and strong automation capabilities, Juro is a good fit for legal, sales, and HR teams that need to move quickly without relying on multiple tools.
+With a user-friendly interface and strong automation capabilities, Juro can be a good fit for legal, sales, and HR teams that need to move quickly without relying on multiple tools.

 Best Features